A church in Northern Ireland, which had a newspaper ad banned for using the biblical word sodomy , has had the ban overturned in the High Court.

 CAP Code (Edition 12) 188.8.131.52 Response

 1. Not upheld

-programme, the ad itself was likely to have been seen by children.
+the programme, the ad itself was likely to have been seen by children.
 We additionally noted the ad featured brightly coloured fuzzy felt animals and considered that such images were likely to attract the attention of younger children.
-However, we considered
+However,

 Investigated under CAP Code rules 4.1 and 4.2 (Harm and offence) but did not found in breach.

 We noted the ad featured images of rabbits injecting each other with hypodermic needles and considered that this was an implied reference to drugs.
 However, we considered that the fuzzy felt images of animals were stylised and clearly removed